basdon/basdon-fly/readme.txt

 		Changes made in this file will only be applied after rebuilding plugin and web (run 'make').

+	cron:
+		/cron/crontab-example.txt contains an example
+		of cron configuration

+		At minimum, the jobs to regenerate graphs for the website should be enabled.

 	anna:
 		For chatlogs, enable the packaged mod_log and set the path.
 		For example, if the IRC channel is #basdon and the echo channel